-We integrate investment barriers in the above setting adopting Gehrig (1993) approach.
-The investment barriers -either direct such as transaction costs or indirect such as information asymmetries- are assumed to modify the variance-covariance matrix in such a way that each investor l has a perceived variance of the asset issued by country k different from an investor residing in any other country.
+We integrate investment barriers as in Giofré (2009).
+The investment barriers -either direct such as transaction costs or indirect such as information asymmetries- are assumed to modify the variance-covariance matrix in such a way that each investor l has a perceived variance in the asset issued by country k that differs from an investor residing in any other country.